mahdisahrai/deep_learning_project/README.md

 ## About this project:

-### In this repository, I have done projects about deep learning with opencv and I hope it will be useful for you. also I want to introduce three YouTube pages that made educational videos about this subject
+### In this repository, I have done projects about deep learning and I hope it will be useful for you. also I want to introduce three YouTube pages that made educational videos about this subject

 -----------------------------------------------------------------------------------